-Brand recognition is invaluable, and something that every ambitious entrepreneur desires.
-It enables you to set up in any location, attract new customers, and generate revenue.
+Brand recognition is invaluable and something that every ambitious entrepreneur desires.
+It enables you to set up in any location, attract new customers and generate revenue.
 It’s also one of the key advantages of a franchise…

-Further to this, as a franchisee, you’ll be entitled to assistance that extends to site selection and development, product and market research, training for both yourself and your team, marketing and advertising, and so much more.
+Further to this, as a franchisee, you’ll be entitled to assistance that extends to site selection and development, product and market research, training for both yourself and your team, marketing and advertising and so much more.
 In addition, your franchisor may be able to connect you with a reputable supplier that can offer you reduced rates.

 Whether you perform services personally will depend on the particular East of England franchise you pick.
 Certain types of businesses will require you to have a more hands-on role, like a courier franchise for instance.
 In this specific scenario, you wouldn’t employ additional staff, at least not to start with, and you’d complete deliveries regularly in your assigned territory.
 On the other hand, if you were to buy into a foreign language tutoring franchise, you likely wouldn’t need to teach students yourself.
 You’d be able to delegate the services to properly qualified language tutors.

 To ensure you’re prepared for the responsibilities associated with running an East England franchise, your franchisor will ask you to undergo training.
-Although, it’s important to realise that some franchisors simply won’t have the resources required to give you an in-depth training programme.
+Although it’s important to realise that some franchisors simply won’t have the resources required to give you an in-depth training programme.
 This is why, in some cases, your training may only last for two to three days.
-In contrast, parent companies with a significant amount of resources will be able to provide you with a personalised training course that takes into account your current abilities, as well as your previous experience.
-This kind of program will also likely include on-the-job training within a real outlet and may last for up to a month.
+In contrast, parent companies with a significant amount of resources will be able to provide you with a personalised training course that takes into account your current abilities as well as your previous experience.
+This kind of programme will also likely include on-the-job training within a real outlet and may last for up to a month.

 What help will you receive after your East of England franchise launches?
-This’ll again depend on the particular franchisor you’re partnered with.
+This will again depend on the particular franchisor you’re partnered with.
 The majority will be able to help you promote your business in the build-up to the launch.
 But it can’t be guaranteed that they’ll continue to provide marketing support after this point.
 If they do, you’ll be charged a monthly fee.
-If they don’t, they’ll give you promotional materials such as leaflets and brochures, and train you to perform your own marketing in your territory.
+If they don’t, they’ll give you promotional materials such as leaflets and brochures and train you to perform your own marketing in your territory.
 With regards to other kinds of assistance, your franchisor will ensure you have access to its head office team whenever you need counsel.
-In fact, certain companies may be able to assign you a dedicated mentor who’ll act as your sole point of contact throughout your time as a franchisee.
+In fact, certain companies may be able to assign you a dedicated mentor who will act as your sole point of contact throughout your time as a franchisee.

 Don’t forget, you can normally determine exactly how much training and support you’ll receive by looking closely at the franchise agreement before you sign it.

-To find out more about an intriguing business opportunity in the East of England you’ll have to send an enquiry.
+To find out more about an intriguing business opportunity in the East of England, you’ll have to send an enquiry.
 You can do this today through Franchise Fame!
 Once the franchisor has received your message, they’ll send you an information pack.
-Struggling to identify East England franchise opportunities that appeal to you?
+Struggling to identify East of England franchise opportunities that appeal to you?
 Contact us.